 6. Put a spoonful of minced meat with rice in the middle of the leaf and wrap it up.

 7. Place the stuffed cabbage in the stewpan.
-Pour the cabbage rolls with tomato sauce and sour cream, add chopped carrots and onions.
+Pour the cabbage rolls with tomato sauce and sour cream, and add chopped carrots and onions.
 Simmer for 50 minutes.

 8. Serve with sour cream.

-How to Blanch Cabbage (for Cabbage Rolls with Meat Recipe):
+How to Blanch Cabbage (for Cabbage Rolls with Meat Recipe)

 How to Blanch Cabbage for making Cabbage Rolls - Ronda in the Kitchen